 If you need legal assistance at the initial phase of your disability claim or when appealing a denial, you can turn to Pirkle & Pirkle Law.
 Our firm has a longstanding and successful history of providing skilled and caring legal assistance and support to the disabled in our community.
 We are proud of the service we have given in helping our clients navigate the complicated and challenging system of seeking and obtaining SSA federal benefits.

 Need to apply?
 Turned down?
-Contact a Liberty County Social Security claims attorney to discuss your case in a free consultation.
+Contact a Liberty County Social Security claims attorney to discuss your case in a free consultation in Jesup, GA.

 Social Security Disability Benefits

 Under the SSA, two disability programs provide monthly benefits for those who are unable to work due to a mental or physical disability.
 These programs are Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 These programs are separate and distinct.
 SSDI has been created to benefit those individuals who have worked for a certain number of years and paid into the system.
 These are individuals who now find themselves unable to continue with employment.

 Eligibility for SSDI is based on the following: